What is threat hunting?

 Situational- or entity-driven hunting

-Using threat-hunting tools makes the entire process more efficient and can help you catch potential threats you would have missed on your own.
-Here are some of the most popular threat-hunting solutions.
+Using various tools makes the entire process more efficient and can help you catch potential threats you would have missed on your own.
+Let’s take a look at some of the most popular solutions for threat hunting.

 SIEM

 SIEM stands for security information and event management.
 These automated security programs collect and analyze security data from various points throughout your system.
-When a security event occurs, it generates an automated response, which could serve as the starting point for a threat hunt.
+When a security event occurs, it typically generates an alert and, depending on the system configuration, may trigger an automated response — either of which could serve as a starting point for a threat hunt.

 MDR

 MDR stands for managed detection and response, a service provided by cybersecurity professionals.
-It is an excellent option for organizations that lack the resources to conduct threat hunting in-house.
+It is an excellent option for organizations that lack the resources to collect threat intelligence in-house.
+MDR is a fully managed security service that typically includes continuous monitoring, threat detection, and incident response.
+While some MDR providers offer proactive threat hunting, others focus more on reactive measures when threats are detected.

 EDR